-The grasslands of the Maasai Mara in Kenya and Tanzania’s Serengeti sweep you off your feet with stunning scenery and iconic wildlife.
-During the migration, millions of wildebeest and hundreds of thousands of zebras and other ungulates move through the landscape, feeding on the grasses and, in turn, providing food for others.
-In addition to the herds following the rains, many other species rely on this landscape for sustenance.
-It’s incredible to imagine the number of mouths this landscape feeds.
-We want to highlight just a few of them.
+The grasslands of Kenya’s Maasai Mara sweep you off your feet with stunning scenery and iconic wildlife.
+During the Great Migration, millions of wildebeest and hundreds of thousands of zebras and other ungulates move through the landscape, feeding on the grasses and, in turn, providing food for hungry carnivores.

 Zebra